pytsite/plugin-google_maps/README.md

 - Added support of Time Zone API.
 - Lots of code refactored.
-- UI-related parts moved to separate plugin.
+- UI-related parts moved to the separate plugin.

 ### 0.4 (2017-12-13)